qqs0616/casa0015-Lazy-meal/README.md

 # Lazy meal - Search recipes to build a meal plan

 The application allows users to search for desired recipes based on the cuisine, ingredients and area, as well as sorting recipes by popularity and newest.
 The selected recipes can be added to a meal plan or the required ingredients can be added directly to the ingredients list.
-Selected recipes can be viewed via the navigation bar and the user can manage what is added on the ingredients page and the plan page.
+Selected recipes can be viewed by switching pages via the navigation bar and the user can manage what is added on the ingredients page and the plan page.

 ## Features

-Use this section to show us what your Mobile App is about.
-Include a Screenshot to the App, link to the various frameworks you've used.
-Include your presentation video here that shows off your Mobile App.
-Emojis are also fun to include 📱 😄

-Look at some other Flutter Apps online and see how they use there README File.
-Good examples are:
+Search page: Users can enter content in the search box above and select criteria to search and sort recipes.
+The crying face emoji at the top means that the meal plan has not been added today and will change to a smiley face when added.
+![Image text]

+Details page: view recipe details.
+The star button on the top right adds the recipe ingredients to the ingredients list and the eye button adds the recipe to the plan.
+![Image text]

+Ingredient list page: view the ingredients that have been added.
+Users can delete individual ingredients by swiping right, or delete all ingredients by using the bin button at the top right.
+![Image text]

+Plan page: view the recipes that have been added.
+Users can click on a recipe to indicate that it is complete or delete all recipes via the bin button at the top right.
+![Image text]

 - https://github.com/miickel/flutter_particle_clock
 - https://github.com/Tarikul711/flutter-food-delivery-app-ui